Quick Answer

 - The three suitability obligations are cumulative, not alternative.
 Passing reasonable-basis but failing customer-specific is still unsuitable.

 - A customer's refusal to share does not close the account: it stops recommendations.
-The firm may still open the account and take unsolicited orders; document the refusal.
+The firm may still open the account and take unsolicited orders; document it.

 - Reg BI applies to retail only.
 A corporate pension plan, bank treasury desk, or hedge fund gets the FINRA suitability rule, not Reg BI.